 How to take care of your bones

-The first thing in the morning, we started with a yoga session outside of the Westlake Valley Inn all the ladies were staying in.
+The first thing in the morning, we started with a yoga session outside of the Westlake Valley Inn that most of our group was staying in.
 Yoga is an excellent exercise to prevent bone loss because it’s a weight-bearing exercise.
 Other weight-bearing exercises include:

 - Walking, running, hiking